 Prairie potholes are important natural resources for people as well as waterfowl.
 They provide valuable, but often under-appreciated, ecosystem services that help people commercially, ecologically, and economically.
 They serve as natural sponges that hold excess water, which helps reduce the severity and risk of downstream flooding.
 They also recharge groundwater systems that supply water to farmlands and wells in the region.
 In addition, the potholes provide water and forage for livestock.
-And birders, as well as hunters, use the prairie potholes region as a destination for finding birds.Sweeping across five states (Montana, North Dakota, South Dakota, Minnesota, and Iowa) and four Canadian provinces, North America's prairie potholes are an important habitat and natural resource of the Great Plains grasslands.
+And birders, as well as hunters, use the prairie potholes region as a destination for finding birds.Sweeping across five states (Montana, North Dakota, South Dakota, Minnesota, and Iowa) and three Canadian provinces (Alberta, Saskatchewan, and Manitoba), North America's prairie potholes are an important habitat and natural resource of the Great Plains grasslands.

 As ancient glaciers retreated over 10,000 years ago, millions of shallow depressions were left in the Earth.
 These round depressions often fill with snowmelt and water in the spring, especially in wetter years, creating valuable seasonal wetlands that support rich plant and animal life.
 Many millions of ducks and other waterfowl come to the prairie pothole region every year to feed and breed.